jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Database-TiDB-Trial-Service-Clause.md

 7.2.3 If you choose a pay-as-you-go service, you should keep your account balance sufficient to ensure continued use of the service.
 If you fail to fulfill your payment obligations as agreed, JD Cloud will suspend or terminate the service as follows:

-7.2.3.1 You can continue to use the TiDB service of JD Cloud for 24h from the first arrears; if, 24h later, you still fail to recharge it successfully and enough to pay the service fees owed, JD Cloud will suspend the service and freeze the operation of the TiDB service under your account, but still store your data and continue to bill;
+7.2.3.1 You can continue to use the TiDB Service of JD Cloud for 24h from the first arrears; if, 24h later, you still fail to recharge it successfully and enough to pay the service fees owed, JD Cloud will suspend the service and freeze the operation of the TiDB Service under your account, but still store your data and continue to bill;

 7.2.3.2 If you have not recharged successfully and the account balance is insufficient to cover the service fees owed at the expiration time of the 7th day after the service from JD Cloud is suspended (from the time when the suspension of the service is suspended to the expiration of the same time on the 7th day), JD Cloud will terminate the Service Terms and stop providing services for you.
 Meanwhile, all the data you have saved in JD Cloud will be deleted and cleared and will never be recovered.